Activating CleanBrowsing on Windows

 In the command prompt you're going to use the netsh command.
 This command-line script utility allows you to modify network configurations.

 It will also be in your interest to update both the IPv4 and IPv6 configurations.
 More and more we're encountering ISP's and Routers that are forcing IPv6 in the place of IPv4 so best to be safe.
+If you are having issues with IPv6 DNS not being recognized it might be indicative of a network issue with IPv6.
+If you encounter this issue, we recommend disabling IPv6 locally.

 Inside the command prompt, copy and paste the following command to change your DNS for the "Wi-Fi" interface: